 Surrounded by the bounty of her husband’s groves, she made good on the idea that was first intended only to supply her own family with fresh, clean label juice, but soon blossomed into a family-operated, women-owned business that produces some of the finest juices on the market.
 That was nearly 30 years ago now.

-Driven by the same family values from which the company originated, Natalie’s Orchid Island Company (named after Marygrace Sexton’s oldest daughter, Natalie), is focused on high-quality, minimally processed juice, squeezed fresh each week.
-With a commitment to uncompromising quality and honest transparency, Natalie’s goes to great lengths for authentic freshness.
-Human hands select the finest fruits and vegetables.
-Each order is handcrafted in small batches and pasteurized at the minimum time and temperature to ensure the quality and freshness of each ingredient.
+Driven by the same family values from which the company originated, Natalie’s Orchid Island Juice Company (named after Marygrace Sexton’s oldest daughter, Natalie), is focused on high-quality, minimally processed juice, squeezed fresh each week.
+With a commitment to uncompromising quality & honest transparency, Natalie’s goes to great lengths for authentic freshness.
+Human hands select the finest fruits & vegetables.
+Each order is handcrafted in small batches & pasteurized at the minimum time & temperature to ensure the quality & freshness of each ingredient.

 Life is complicated enough.
 Natalie’s keeps it simple, which is why there are never more than five ingredients in each juice.
 No preservatives.
 No artificial ingredients.
 No GMOs.
 Nothing to deter you from the optimal health that lives within each bottle of Natalie’s juice.

-It’s fresh.
-It’s clean.
-It’s the Natalie’s way.
+It’s Authentic.
+It’s Clean.
+It’s The Natalie’s Way.

-Marygrace Sexton started the Natalie’s Orchid Island Juice Company, Thanksgiving of ’89.
-At the time, Natalie’s only squeezed orange and grapefruit juice in a facility that measured 1,000 square feet.
-The first order, to the Carnival Fruit Company in Miami, was squeezed fresh, bottled, and shipped on a truck borrowed from a local meat company.
+Marygrace Sexton started Natalie’s Orchid Island Juice Company, Thanksgiving of ’89.
+At the time, Natalie’s only squeezed orange & grapefruit juice in a facility that measured 1,000 sq. ft.
+The first order, to the Carnival Fruit Company in Miami, was squeezed fresh, bottled, & shipped on a truck borrowed from a local meat company.

 The first full truck of Natalie’s juice heads to the northeast.
 Three full pallets of juice delivered to Sid Wainer.

-Natalie’s adds lemon and lime juice to its family of juices.
-The company now ships to Miami, Boston, and Chicago.
+Natalie’s adds lemon & lime juice to its family of juices.
+The company now ships to Miami, Boston, & Chicago.

-Due to an increase in demand, Natalie’s moves into a new 76,000 square foot facility and increases the number of juice extractors from two to seven.
-The company now produces seven juices total and logs 25,000 gallons of juice per week.
+Due to an increase in demand, Natalie’s moves into a new 76,000 sq. ft. facility & increases the number of juice extractors from two to seven.
+The company now produces seven juices total, & logs 25,000 gallons of juice per week.

 Publix becomes one of our first major retail customers.